-"Left of boom"

-In military vernacular, the phrase "left of boom" refers to disrupting insurgent activity before the adversaries can build or plant bombs.
+This large gap between budgets and technologies creates a cyber vulnerability, where the newest and least understood digital systems are potentially unmonitored or unprotected.
+Does your cybersecurity strategy address how to manage cyber threats to your entire enterprise network - regardless of whether it is an on-premise network, in the cloud, or a hybrid environment?
+The intrusion lifecycle Whether your point of reference for identifying cyber risk and security gaps and prioritizing cyber spend is the NIST Cybersecurity Framework, the matrix-based MITRE ATT&CK Framework, or others, your goal is the same: to prevent unauthorized data access and/or system manipulation as early as possible in the intrusion lifecycle through early detection.
+One could argue that detections at any other point in the lifecycle are playing catch up after a breach has occurred.
+Investing in capabilities to stop hackers in their tracks at the reconnaissance phase (or even before) is critical.
+Once an adversary moves along the intrusion path, being able to map detected observables to threat tactics is also essential for better determining the best and fastest course of remediation.
+"Left of boom" In military vernacular, the phrase "left of boom" refers to disrupting insurgent activity before the adversaries can build or plant bombs.
 The same holds true for cyber activity: You must stop the adversaries before they reach the exploitation or exfiltration phases.
-If you do not - or cannot - act fast enough, you're giving valuable dwell time to the network intruder to achieve a successful heist of your firm's data, including the personally identifiable information (PII) of your customers; gain control of your network, systems, or assets; or use your firm's brand and reputation to secretly compromise your business partners' and customers' networks.
-Being able to detect unknown, sophisticated threats ahead of the curve is critical for mitigating their impact, as the average dwell time of a breach is 206 days, with another 73 days on average to contain it.
+If you do not - or cannot - act fast enough, you're giving valuable dwell time to the network intruder to achieve a successful heist of your organization's data; gain control of your network, systems, or assets; or drain monetary assets.
+Being able to detect unknown, sophisticated threats is critical for mitigating their impact, as the average dwell time of a breach is 206 days, with another 73 days on average to contain it.

-Although you want the SOC analysts, or your managed SOC, you rely on the mature "left of boom," your "right of boom" defenses need to be strong as well.
+Although you want your security operations center (SOC) team to mature "left of boom," your "right of boom" defenses need to be strong as well.
 Network detection and response (NDR) is the way to catch behaviors on the network to build strong cyber defense.
-You can use the MITRE ATT&CK® Framework to evaluate your defense capabilities against these threats.
+You can use the MITRE ATT&CK[®] Framework to evaluate your defense capabilities against these threats.
 What is network defense?